 After a loss of nearly 350,000 employees (about 35% of the workforce) in the height of the pandemic, employment in the Automobile Manufacturing and Parts sectors has raced back and is now only down about 70,000 employees, constituting an 7 percent loss since January.
-September's employment is an improvement of over 14,000 jobs since August.
+September's employment is an improvement of over 14,000 jobs since August. xxiii i WardsIntelligence, "U.S. Light Vehicle Sales, March," 4/1/2020; WardsIntelligence, "U.S. Light vehicle Sales, April," 5/1/2020

-After the recession in 2009, the auto industry was credited with being on the leading edge of the recovery, which began a ripple effect through other parts of the country xxxvi.
+After the recession in 2009, the auto industry was credited with being on the leading edge of the recovery, which began a ripple effect through other parts of the country xxxiv.